cicada-legs/gentleman_green/README.md

 If you're seeing this repo, you're probably a potential employer. hello :D

+To Do:
+- [ ] rename the project. a qfff reference

 Current Issues:
 * implement a way to not double-encrypt things
 * add a way to reopen the terminal and enter a password if the user exits out (if check for if files are currently encrypted. same check as above)